 The aqueous film forming foam (AFFF) segment dominates the global market and is predicted to grow at a CAGR of 3.8% over the forecast period.
 Aqueous film forming foam (AFFF) is created by manufacturing foaming concentrates from synthetic materials.
 Synthetic foaming agents are examples of hydrocarbon surfactants, solvents, fluorochemical surfactants, trace amounts of salts, and foam stabilizers for slow drainage and fire resistance.
 An aqueous coating forms on top of the liquid and drains away from the foam when AFFF is sprayed into combustible liquid.
 It functions best when employed in a pre-mixed state and with dry chemical extinguishing agents.

 In addition, a fire suppressant called AFFF is used to extinguish fires caused by flammable liquids like fuel.
 They are smaller and lighter.
-Due to its versatility in class A and B fire scenarios, AFFF is in higher demand, which helps the firefighting foam market grow.
+Due to its versatility in class A and B fire scenarios, AFFF is in higher demand, which helps the global market grow.
 Additionally, using foam offers quick and efficient sealing over the flammable liquid, offering quicker results in comparison, contributing to the growth of the firefighting foam market.

 The oil and gas segment owns the highest market share and is expected to exhibit a CAGR of 3.8% over the forecast period.
 In terms of revenue, the oil and gas sector is regarded as the largest.
 Upstream, midstream, and downstream are the three divisions into which the activities in this sector are divided.
 Various activities, including exploration, drilling, refinement, conversion/processing, storage, transmission, and distribution, are carried out from raw materials to finished goods.
 Several flammable gases, chemicals, and materials are used to extract and process oil and gas.